TruClient/UISamples/MLT1/MLT1_CorrelationChallenge_TCFF1202_v02/README.md

 ## Edit Step 1

-1. Click the Toolbar and select **Evaluate JavaScript**.
+1. Click the Toolbar and under Miscellaneous, select **Evaluate JavaScript**.
-2. Click on
-3. Click on ... to edit
+2. Click on [Code] to edit
 4. Type in this line to instantiate a variable named **content** to hold the innerHTML obtained from the screen.

  ```